resolvingarchitecture/seda-bus/README.md

 ## Design Goals

-* place the burden of queue checks on the clients (if possible) for maximum scalability
 * non-persistence of messages for deniability by default
 * mark messages as consumed on consumption so that clients can continue on if synchronous
 * mark messages as completed on completion so that clients know when they can clear the queue if they wish